ChristopherJMiller/temple/README.md

 ## Getting Started

 ```
-# Build the project like any other rust project
+# Build and run the project (loads into main menu)
 cargo run

 # Use the Temple CLI to make level development easier